logzio/logzio-helm/charts/logzio-monitoring/README.md

 ## Changelog
 - **5.2.1**:
+  - **Depreciation notice** `logzio-fluentd` chart will be disabled by default in favour of `logzio-logs-collector` for log collection in upcoming releases.
 	- Added `logzio-logs-collector` version `1.0.0`:
     - otel collector daemonset designed and configured to function as log collection agent
     - eks fargate support